tastanlab/SUMOnet-Backend/README.md

 Then ensure that you are in the same directory with your environment.

-Finally write to the console: **pip install django djangorestframework**
+Finally write to the console: **pip install django djangorestframework numpy pandas scikit-learn joblib tensorflow keras requests biopython loguru**